What Flavor Are You Today? Understanding, Feeling, and Integrating Emotions

 The same goes for your emotions.
 They are yours to feel and use, which allows you to have a unique experience as a human being.
 Consider the last time you felt an emotion.
 I understand that for some of you, that may have been a while back because you don’t easily feel emotions; we will talk about that in a bit.
 But try to remember any emotion, whether it is happy or sad.
 When you feel that emotion, just notice what happens.
 Go ahead and try it...

-If nothing happened, don’t worry, we are going to go through a process here together, so just follow along and see what happens along the way.
+If nothing happens, don’t worry, we are going to go through a process here together, so just follow along and see what happens along the way.
 If you did feel something, just notice the word we have already used to describe it – feel.
 You feel your emotions.
 Sometimes emotions are referred to as feelings.

 Often you feel your emotions as some form of sensation in the physical body.
 Interestingly enough, a colleague of mine told me about a worldwide study that was done that showed how universally we all feel each emotion in the same part of our bodies regardless of country, ethnicity, religious beliefs, or upbringing.
 What I take from it is that every one of us humans on this planet shares the experience of feeling emotions.
 What a great way to view your neighbors near and far.
 With this commonality of understanding, we all experience happiness and sadness.
 We can relate to each other in this way.